 10. Use biological controls such as insects and animals

 Some garden stores sell beneficial insects that can kill weeds or other insects, but they have very limited use in home gardens.
 Likewise, geese can kill weeds, but many experts don’t recommend setting geese loose on the lawn.
-Lanini said geese are natural grass and weed eaters, but require constant babysitting.
-He suggests homeowners with small orchards might employ a single goose, but other homeowners shouldn’t use them.
+Lanini mentioned that geese are natural grass and weed eaters, but require constant babysitting.
+He suggested homeowners with small orchards might employ a single goose, but other homeowners shouldn’t use them.

-Hartzler said beneficial insects typically won’t stay in the yard, and may be killed or driven away by mowing and other measures.
+Hartzler said beneficial insects typically won’t stay in the yard, and can be killed or driven away by mowing and other measures.
 They may take several years to generate benefits.

 11. Vinegar and other organic herbicides

 Herbicides aren’t all made of nasty chemicals.
 Organic soaps, plant oil blends and even common household products are all used as natural herbicides.
 Concentrated vinegar is perhaps the most common.

 Some research suggests vinegar, or acetic acid, is not as effective as some believe.
 Micheal D. K. Owen, an extension weed management specialist at Iowa State University, pointed out that vinegar does not kill root systems or some larger weeds.

 However, Lanini said his research shows drenching targeted weeds with vinegar can kill them, without any risk of toxic runoff.
 It is not selective, meaning it may kill everything it strikes.
 It also may be dangerous.
 Avoid eye contact and always follow label directions, even with natural herbicides.